 In 1995 Iran was in compliance with their nonproliferation obligations, and as signers of the NPT, the United States violates the treaty by imposing sanctions on Iran for their pursuit of a peaceful nuclear program.
 It violates Iran’s right to nuclear energy, and it is a violation for undermining “international cooperation in this area”.
 Sanders aside, the Clinton Administration further undermined that cooperation by persuading China and Russia to renege on deals made with Iran to supply reactors and other material related to the process.(5) Of course the United States doesn’t respect international law, much less international treaties.

-To be fair, the 1995 sanction imposed on Iran were also for Iran’s support of Hamas and Hezbollah, but it doesn’t exclude that the stated aim of the sanctions was Iran’s nuclear program, and the real aim was to limit Iranian development and influence in the region.
+To be fair, the 1995 sanctions imposed on Iran were also for Iran’s support of Hamas and Hezbollah, but it doesn’t exclude that the stated aim of the sanctions was Iran’s nuclear program, and the real aim was to limit Iranian development and influence in the region.
 This secondary reason for the sanctions also reinforces the assertion that Sanders is for punishing the populations of nations for the actions of their government, even when said punishment won’t prevent the government from continuing action for which the population is being punished.

 As I said, I am inclined to write that Sanders would remove the sanctions on Venezuela (presuming the elected regime lasts as long) and Iran, reestablishing the Joint Comprehensive Plan of Action, but as I highlighted concerning his record on Palestine, candidate Sanders and President Sanders may do completely different things if history is any indicator of the future.
 I am actually confident he would reverse the sanctions in both situations.
-I’m using the current events to mildly direct attention to Sanders record foreign policy record.
+I’m using the current events to mildly direct attention to Sanders record on foreign policy record.

 The foreign policy of the democrats and the republicans is same despite the rhetoric.
 In 2016 Sanders repeated the line “regime change has unintended consequences”.
 Sanders has voted for regime change while in congress, in 1998 to make regime change to official policy of the United States in Iraq, and most recently in 2011.

 The issue isn’t that Sanders has been in support of regime change and speaks out against it.
 The issue is with the statement itself.
 Regime change does not have unintended consequences, the consequences of regime change are the intended result.
 Sanders assertion reinforces the misconception that the US intentions abroad are good.
 Either Sanders is lying or he doesn’t understand foreign policy.
-Considering his 30 year tenure in congress, the latter is very unlikely.
+Considering his 30 year career in congress, the latter is very unlikely.

 The first reason I support Sanders presidency is because he would reverse much of what Trump has done thus far which would have an impact on the quality of life for some people and have a positive effect on the environment.